Controlled chaos

 In reality, however, most of the people do know where they are going.
 It is an excellent example of controlled chaos.

-I bet you think it would be impossible to find anything on that person’s desk.
+I bet you think finding anything on that person’s desk would be impossible.

 The person who owns that desk knows where everything is.